Reconfigurable Intelligent Surface (RIS) Aided Multi-User Networks: Interplay Between NOMA and RIS: Capacity Limits: An Information-Theoretic Perspective

 \subsection{Static RIS Configuration}

 In this case, the reflection coefficients of the RIS are fixed for the entire transmission, as illustrated in Fig. \ref{configurations}.
-For given reflection coefficients, the considered RIS aided BC is identical to the conventional BC.
-As a result, for the static RIS configuration, the capacity region of the RIS aided BC can be characterized by exhaustively considering all possible reflection coefficients, and taking the union of all achievable NOMA rate tuples.
-The size of the search space is determined by the number of reflection elements and the resolution of the RIS phase shifters.
-Furthermore, the rate regions achieved by TDMA and FDMA for static RIS configuration can be similarly characterized based on the achievable rate tuples for each scheme.
+By employing fixed the reflection coefficients, the considered RIS-aided BC is identical to the conventional BC.
+As a result, the capacity region of the RIS-aided BC based on the static RIS configuration can be obtained by exhaustively considering all possible reflection coefficients, and taking the union of all achievable NOMA rate tuples~\cite{Mu_Capacity}.
+The size of the search space is determined by the number of reflection elements and the resolution at which the phases of the RIS elements can be adjusted.
+Similarly, the rate regions achieved by the TDMA and FDMA schemes can be obtained based on the achievable rate tuples for each scheme.